theeomm/particlesjs-rails/README.md

 * In your views, assign an `id` to the element were you want the particles to appear.
 In this case lets call it `particles`

-* create a javascript file in `app/assets/javascripts/my-particles.js`.
+* Create a javascript file in `app/assets/javascripts/my-particles.js`.
 You can initialize particles.js as shown in example:

 ```javascript
 document.addEventListener('turbolinks:load',() => {